TanMingJing/zhcode/docs/ast-design.md

-# WenCode AST (Abstract Syntax Tree) Design
+# zhcode AST (Abstract Syntax Tree) Design

 ## Overview

-The AST represents the syntactic structure of WenCode source code in a tree format.
+The AST represents the syntactic structure of zhcode source code in a tree format.
 The parser converts the token stream (from Tokenizer) into this AST, which the Transpiler then converts to JavaScript.

 **Flow**: `Source Code` → `Tokenizer` → `Tokens` → `Parser` → `AST` → `Transpiler` → `JavaScript`